Agency Traffic Manager: Key Roles and Responsibilities

 Sometimes titled production manager, an agency traffic manager does a lot of planning, coordinating, and supervising.

-The main goal of a traffic manager is to make sure that work coming in from account managers flows to production teams, through to delivery.
-In other words, agency traffic managers need to understand and unite client requests and the smooth production of deliverables from creative teams.
+Their main goal is to ensure that work coming in from account managers flows to production teams and through to delivery.
+In other words, traffic managers need to understand and unite client expectations and requests and ensure the smooth production of deliverables from creative teams.

-In an ideal world, an agency traffic manager is one of the key personas behind the satisfaction of both staff and clients, making sure that projects are bringing profit and that timelines are met.
+In an ideal world, the traffic manager role is one of the key personas behind the satisfaction of both staff and clients, making sure that projects are bringing profit and that timelines are met.

 The Difference Between Traffic, Project and Account Managers